Omat78/market-forecast/README.md

 1. You pick a ticker, a model, and a forecast horizon.
 2. The backend pulls free daily closing prices for that ticker from stooq.com.
 3. It runs a walk-forward backtest: for each of the last N days, predict that day using only the data before it, then compare prediction vs. reality.
-4. It shows you the forecast, a 95% band that widens with `sqrt(horizon)`, and — critically — the same backtest run with the naive random-walk model, so you can see whether the fancier model actually earned its complexity.
+4. It shows you the forecast, a 95% band that widens with `sqrt(horizon)` and critically the same backtest run with the naive random walk model, so you can see whether the fancier model actually earned its complexity.

 Models included: naive (random walk), moving average, simple exponential smoothing, Holt's linear trend, and OLS linear regression.
-These are standard textbook methods, not anything with genuine market edge — real quantitative trading uses far more data (order flow, fundamentals, alternative data) and still struggles to consistently beat naive baselines net of costs.
+These are standard textbook methods, not anything with genuine market edge real quantitative trading uses far more data (order flow, fundamentals, alternative data) and still struggles to consistently beat naive baselines net of costs.

 ## Running it